minoshim/qasMHD/1D/SERIAL/shock/README.md

 ## Shock Tube Problem
 The shock tube problem is a standard benchmark test for compressible (M)HD simulations, in which fluids with two different thermodynamic states are separated by a diaphragm in a tube.

-The diaphragm is instantaneously removed at *t=0*, and then fluids evolve to produce shocks, rarefaction waves, and discontinuities depending on the initial condition.
+The diaphragm is instantaneously removed at *t=0*, and then fluids evolve to produce a variety of shocks, rarefaction waves, and discontinuities depending on the initial condition.

-Here, you can demonstrate five standard MHD shock tube problems adopted by Miyoshi and Kusano[^1], by editting the macro `NUM` in `global.hpp`:
+Here, users can demonstrate five standard MHD shock tube problems adopted by Miyoshi and Kusano[^1], by editting the macro `NUM` in `global.hpp`:
 1. Dai & Woodward problem
 2. Brio & Wu problem
 3. Slow switch-off shock